MicrosoftDocs/VBA-Docs/api/Outlook.AddressLists.md

 ## Remarks

-The  **AddressLists** collection provides access to the root of the transport provider's address book hierarchy for the current session.
+the **AddressLists** collection provides access to the root of the transport provider's address book hierarchy for the current session.

 ## Example

-The following example sets a reference to the  **AddressLists** object.
+The following example sets a reference to the **AdressLists** object.

 ```vb